Spurs end 4-game home skid, top short-handed Rockets 103-91

 TIP-INS

 Rockets: Brown was ruled out about an hour prior to game time.
-He had 23 points, seven rebounds and three assists in 36 minutes during Houston’s 109-103 victory on Thursday. … Wood entered the game averaging 23.1 points and 10.1 rebounds. … Kurucs’ first attempt and basket came when he broke to the rim for a layup off a behind-the-back pass from Wood with 5:41 left in the first quarter.
+He had 23 points, seven rebounds and three assists in 36 minutes during Houston's 109-103 victory on Thursday. .
+Wood entered the game averaging 23.1 points and 10.1 rebounds.
+He has had at least 20 points in nine of his past 10 games. .
+Kurucs' first attempt and basket came when he broke to the rim for a layup off a behind-the-back pass from Wood with 5:41 left in the first quarter.

 UP NEXT